Washington Internship Program

 Preliminary Considerations before Applying for an Internship:

 What is the best semester for an internship? – Students should weigh carefully which semester is the most appropriate time for an internship.
 Students who hope to turn their internship experience into a possible (permanent) job offer – which does occur at times – should consider an internship during their very last semester at Stockton.
 That will enable interns who are offered a permanent job to transition easily into their full-time position.
-Other students are seeking an internship experience, the enhancement of their resumes, and the development of para-professional skills, without necessarily hoping to turn their internship into a permanent job in Washington.
-For these students, any semester – after the sophomore year – would be a good time to be in Washington.
+Other students may seek an internship experience, the enhancement of their resumes, and the development of para-professional skills, without necessarily hoping to turn their internship into a permanent job in Washington.
+For these students, any semester – starting with the second semester of their sophomore year – would be a good time to be in Washington.
 Some students are in majors with fairly structured curricular requirements.
-If students cannot be away from Stockton during the Fall/Spring semesters then a (10-week) summer internship may be the best option.
+If students cannot be away from Stockton during the Fall/Spring semesters, then a (10-week) summer internship may be the best option.
 Also, for students who cannot do an internship at all during their undergraduate years, a post-graduate internship is also available for students who have recently graduated.
-While the post-graduate internships are substantially less expensive than an undergraduate internship, financial assistance is typically not available because the interns are no longer students.
+Students interested in a post-graduate internship should consult with Prof. Rodriguez to discuss the particulars of this option.
 Another consideration is that there is significantly less competition for the more coveted internship positions during the Fall/Spring semesters.
 During the regular academic year, there are many more internship opportunities than students to fill them.
 The competition for internships is especially intense during the summer.
 However, it is important to bear in mind, that all Stockton students who are accepted into the Washington Center are guaranteed an internship placement; this is also true during the summer when the competition is much greater.

 Talk to parents – it is absolutely essential that students discuss with their parents what a Washington internship entails.
 This should be done well before a student begins the application process, especially if parents are contributing financially to a student’s undergraduate education.

-Review Financial Assistance Status – there are several considerations that students should bear in mind as they make arrangements to pay for their internship.
+Review Financial Assistance Status – there are several considerations that students should bear in mind as they make arrangements to pay for their internship semester.

-Second, whatever financial assistance (e.g. scholarships, grants, loans) students usually receive during the Fall/Spring is applied to the program/housing fees of the Washington Center.
+Second, whatever financial assistance (e.g., scholarships, grants, loans) students usually receive during the Fall/Spring/Summer is applied to the program/housing fees of the Washington Center.

-Fifth, Stockton University gives each of its interns an $800 stipend to help defray the costs of a Washington internship.
-The stipend is generally received at the mid-point of a student’s internship in DC.
-These funds can be used to pay down a student’s outstanding balance to the Washington Center.
-Or, the money can be used for commuting expenses, meals, and personal items.
+Fifth, Stockton University gives each intern an $800 stipend to help defray the costs of a Washington internship.
+The stipend is generally received at the mid-point of a student’s internship semester in DC.
+The money can be used for commuting expenses, meals, and personal items.

 The Application Process:

-Students should familiarize themselves with the general details of the program; speak with their preceptor to discuss how the 12 credits may be allocated among program, cognate, or ASD graduation requirements, carefully review whether they are financially prepared to assume the costs of an internship in Washington, and meet with the Campus Liaison (Assoc.
-Professor Michael S. Rodriguez) before the application process is initiated.
+Students should familiarize themselves with the general details of the program; speak with their preceptor to discuss how the 16 credits may be allocated among program, cognate, or ASD graduation requirements, carefully review whether they are financially prepared to assume the costs of an internship in Washington, and meet with the Campus Liaison (Professor Michael S. Rodriguez) before the application process is initiated.

 The application packet includes the following items:

-A current resume – students should have the Career Services staff review their resumes before submitting them to the Washington Center.
-For assistance on developing a professional resume students should call Career Services to set up an appointment for a one-on-one session.
+A current resume – students should have the Career Center staff review their resumes before submitting them to the Washington Center.
+For assistance on developing a professional resume students should call Career Center to set up an appointment for a one-on-one session.
 The office number is 609-652-4650.

 An official Stockton transcript – the Campus Liaison will obtain an official transcript from Student Records.
 Students must have at least a 2.75 GPA – at the time the application is submitted – to be accepted into the Washington Internship Program.
 However, the cut-off is not absolute.
 If a student is slightly below the minimum GPA an additional letter of recommendation is required (for a total of 3).
 The critical difference is that as long as students meet the minimum GPA they are virtually assured of being accepted into the internship program.
 For students, below the minimum 2.75 GPA, the third letter is usually enough to ensure admission.
 However, it must be noted that for students below the minimum there is a remote possibility that the Washington Center may reject their applications.

-Two essays – these are probably the most important (and time-consuming) items of the application packet.
+Two essays –these are probably the most important (and time-consuming) items of the application packet.
 Prospective students are required to write two essays.
-The first one (750 words) covers two issues of interest to the applicant.
+The first one (500 words) addresses an issue of interest to the applicant.
 The essay is an opinion (or reflection) piece that demonstrates a student’s ability to think clearly, write cogently, and formulate a reasonably coherent argument.
-The two issues for the first essay should be topics with which the student is generally familiar.
-The 750-word essay is not a research paper, though a cursory review of a few news articles may be helpful in developing a more informed essay.
-At least one of the two themes should generally relate to the type of internship a student is seeking.
+The issue essay signals to the Washington Center and the organizations that receive the application the student’s area of interest for the internship experience.
+In short, the issue essay should generally relate to the type of internship a student is seeking.
 For instance, a Biology major who is interested in a research based internship may write about the ongoing debate, and controversy, on public funding of stem cell research.